B1nus/wezy/README.md

 - Everything is utf-8 encoded.
 - Webgl for rendering.
 - No function name mangling. "_start" cannot be a name in crust because it starts with an underscore
+- returning a list/map which is created in a function should work.
+Look at go for reference.
+There is no reason this should work from a low level perspective.

 # MVP
 - compiles applications that use audio, graphics or input as a website.